Uralstech/ezrSquared/docs/index.markdown

 ezr² can be learnt by anyone, **of any age**, in a few minutes.
 Anyone can extend the functionalities of ezr² with **libraries**.
 If you already know C#, you can even help in ezr² development with **C# Assisted ezr² Libraries** (**CSAELs**)!
 CSAELs bring the existing functionality of C# to ezr²!
-Experianced ezr² programmers can even ditch the boilerplate syntax for the shorter **QuickSyntax**.
+Experienced ezr² programmers can even ditch the boilerplate syntax for the shorter **QuickSyntax**.
 The normal syntax satisfies the beginner, as it is easy to use and QuickSyntax satisfies the expert, as it is very short.